zprovenzale/CSC212FishGrid/README.md

 - ``System.out.println`` statements can help you debug this.

 ## Finishing the Game (=15)
-These are the rest of the TODO(P2); they are a bit harder than the TODO(lab) but you should have a better idea what code does what now.
+These are the rest of the TODO(FishGrid); they are a bit harder than the TODO(lab) but you should have a better idea what code does what now.

 - (Fish.java, FishGame.java) Have each fish worth some individual number of points (maybe based on color!).
 - (FishGame.java) Finish ``click(x,y)`` so that a user can click and remove rocks in case we generate a fish trapped in a cave!